VanessaOrtiz30/homework-1/README.md

 ### 29. Jobs

-Add a link to one web development job based in NYC:
+Add a link to one web development job based in NYC: https://jobs.lever.co/nymedia/4a4b4bf0-5e69-4596-a26c-40e75c34a578?utm_campaign=google_jobs_apply&utm_source=google_jobs_apply&utm_medium=organic

 What do you still need to learn to meet the requirements?
+I must learn more about backend APIs.